stmario/hunters_and_gatherers/README.md

 >>>>>>> Stashed changes
 A beautiful song in a forest can only be heard by those who know what trees are.
 Serial killers go beyond barriers to collect dead words.
 Puppets of a stronger force.

+Only know you closed all your eyes when cannot see.